shurushetr/awesome-snapmaker/readme.md

     - 📝 [PCB milling process](https://github.com/tommy-vaux/Snapmaker_2_PCB_Milling_Process) - Detailed writeup by [@tommy-vaux](https://github.com/tommy-vaux).

 ## How to fix stuff
+ - AXIS
+  - [Snapmaker 2 milling kit for the brass nut in the linear axis](https://www.thingiverse.com/thing:4491190) - For all Snapmaker 2 users who have problems with the wear of the plastic nut in the linear guides, the milling program in conjunction with the clamping device offers the possibility of milling freely available brass trapezoidal nuts TR8x8 with anti Backslash so that they can be machined into the Snapmaker 2 compatible nut.
+By [@gojoetofly](https://www.thingiverse.com/gojoetofly)

 - 3D Printing related
   - 📝 [Hot End Clogs - The How & Why](https://forum.snapmaker.com/t/hot-end-clogs-the-how-why/30376) - Writeup by [@Mxbrnr](https://forum.snapmaker.com/u/Mxbrnr) about all metal heat break.
 Find one in [parts list below](#aftermarket-parts).
   - 💾 [E-Step calibration](/files/pdf/e-step_calibration.pdf) - Writeup by [@Mxbrnr](https://forum.snapmaker.com/u/Mxbrnr) for e-steps calibration.